repoClonerDD2480Project2/TestRepo/README.md

 # TestRepo
-Used for testing DD2480-project2 server
+Used for testing DD2480-project2 CI-server